MikeHopley/ftl-ships-guide/index.md

 ## Play the early game well

 To win consistently, you must play as “safely” as possible and get through the dangerous early game in good shape.
-To be “safe”, you need two things ASAP:
+To be “safe”, you need two things as soon as possible:

 * Two shields
 * Offence that works well against two-shield enemies